 About the Advisory Council

-between the sanctuary and their constituent groups.
-Members and alternates representing nongovernmental seats are appointed; announcements regarding how to apply (when an application period is open) are made on this website, in local media sources, at public Sanctuary Advisory Council meetings, etc.
+Members representing nongovernmental seats are appointed; information regarding how to apply (when an application period is open) is posted on the Sanctuary Advisory Council Applicants page.

 For general questions regarding sanctuary advisory council matters, please contact the sanctuary advisory council coordinator, Lilli Ferguson.